tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/数据管理/生命周期管理/生命周期基本说明_intl.md

 #### Eventual consistency

 If multiple conflicting rules are configured for the same set of objects, these rules will be performed in chronological order in accordance with expiration time. **Always perform deletion after expiration before transition from one storage class to another**.
->!Tencent Cloud COS recommend you not configure conflicting lifecycle rules for the same set of objects, because this may result in different cost performance.
+>Tencent Cloud COS recommend you not configure conflicting lifecycle rules for the same set of objects, because this may result in different cost performance.

 ### Cost considerations